wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-architecture/includes/2-provision.md

 ### Portal app

 The provisioned portal will appear in the **Apps** list of type Portal.
-From this portal app, a maker will be able to edit (i.e. open portals Studio), browse, share, go to settings, delete, or view details about the portal.
+From this portal app, a maker will be able to edit (that is, open portals Studio), browse, share, go to settings, delete, or view details about the portal.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Portal Apps with ellipsis drop down menu and type noted.](../media/2-portal-app-menu-ssm.png)](../media/2-portal-app-menu-ssm.png#lightbox)